-How is the CyberARTS program different from the regular school program?
+How is the Learning Global Competencies Through the Arts (LGCA) different from the regular school program?

-CyberARTS students will complete the same Ontario Curriculum Expectations as students in a regular school program.
-The core difference is that, compared to a regular elementary school program, CyberARTS students will receive more advanced visual arts instruction and have regular access to our CyberARTS computer lab and a wider-range of traditional and digital arts equipment.
-Also, they will more often express what they have learned in language and social studies through the visual arts.
+LGCA students will complete the same Ontario Curriculum Expectations as students in a regular school program.
+The core difference is that, compared to a regular elementary school program, they will more often express what they have learned in language and social studies through the visual arts.

 Yes.
 We follow the Ontario Curriculum content and standards.

 Is LGCA a special class, club or subject?

 LGCA is a specialized program that integrates traditional and digital art study and exploration with study in other subject areas, primarily Language and Social Studies.

 LGCA students, like all elementary students, study in a self-contained class (i.e. they learn alongside the same group of students all year long).

 Their LGCA teacher will be their homeroom teacher who often teaches a range of subjects (e.g. Language, Visual Arts, Social Studies, Mathematics, Science, etc.).
 They may also have rotary teachers who teach most of their non-core subjects (e.g. French, music, etc.).